Find Business Schools

 Is There Going to be Demand for Marketing Managers?

-In the United States, there were 218,300 jobs for Marketing Manager in 2016.
+There were about 218,300 jobs for Marketing Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 22,100 new jobs for Marketing Manager by 2026.
-There will be an estimated 21,300 positions for Marketing Manager per year.
+Due to new job openings and attrition, there will be an average of 21,300 job openings in this field each year.

 undefined